dfinity/ic-observability-stack/doc/scrape-configs.md

 A dictionary with the following values:

-* `address`: an IPv6 address of an IC node to monitor.
+* `address`: (mandatory) an IPv6 address of an IC node to monitor.
 This list refers specifically to the *host* IP address of the IC node.
-* `ic_node`: the IC node name corresponding to the IC node, in the standard `wo2z6-ksxrk-kujkh-yqiov-cajqj-2mbuj-6sbln-qwp3x-yzvss-rul7r-uqe` format.
+* `ic_node`: (optional) the IC node name corresponding to the IC node, in the standard `wo2z6-ksxrk-kujkh-yqiov-cajqj-2mbuj-6sbln-qwp3x-yzvss-rul7r-uqe` format.
+* `labels`: (optional) a dictionary of custom string key and value pairs to use as labels for this node.